 Serves on the NADCA Board of Ethics

-- Serves on the Technical Advisory Board of NADCA (Press Release)
+Serves on the NADCA Board of Directors as Secretary

 Serves on NADCA’s education committee